algoo/preview-generator/README.rst

   *file_path : the String of the path where is the file you want to get the preview*

-  *page : the page you want to get.
+  *page : the int of the page you want to get.
 If not mentioned all the pages will be returned.
 First page is page 0*

+  *use_original_filename : a boolean that mention if the original file name should appear in the preview name.
+True by default*

 *returns :*